neelmewada/VisualBuilder/README.md

 So there ya go!
 Looks super easy, doesn't it?

 Feel free to give it a test-drive and let me know your thoughts.
-You can reach me out via email: neelrmewada@gmail.com
+You can reach out to me via email: neelrmewada@gmail.com